MAAP-Project/maap-api-nasa/README.md

 ## I. Local development using docker

-Set your FERNET_KEY environment variable to be a key, doesn't necessarily need to be valid
+Set your FERNET_KEY environment variable to be a key, doesn't necessarily need to be valid.

+See instructions for generating a test key: https://cryptography.io/en/latest/fernet/

 ```bash
 cd docker
 docker-compose -f docker-compose-local.yml up